Chia-Network/chips/README.md

-# CHia Improvement Proposals (CHIPS)
+# CHia Improvement Proposals (CHIPs)

 This repository contains a list of improvements related to Chia.
 The complete procedure for proposing and managing a CHIP can be found in [CHIP 1](/CHIPs/chip-0001.md).

 The [CHIPs backlog project](https://github.com/Chia-Network/chips/projects/1) provides the list of on-going proposals and their status.

 ## Meetings
 **Purpose:**

-The CHIPS community meetings provide a forum for the community to gather and discuss CHIPS proposals and support each other in building a secure, sustainable, and compliant blockchain technology.
+The CHIPs community meetings provide a forum for the community to gather and discuss CHIPs proposals and support each other in building a secure, sustainable, and compliant blockchain technology.

 **Agenda:**

-The agenda of each meeting should focus on the CHIPS proposals, and it should include two main topics:
+The agenda of each meeting should focus on the CHIPs proposals, and it should include two main topics:
 - Author to present the CHIP
 - Feedback and discussion